SoftHu/tos_avg/En/heart_4_2_3.md

 1772879389115776 -->1752151583964636[End]
 1752150768703946 -->|Sounds like there's a story there.|1752150972573138[<b>Speaker 👉 Musashi:</b>
 \nAhem, I don't think we need to talk about that.
-I'm just happy to find a new fishing buddy.\nI used to go fishing with Uncle Torleone.
+I'm just happy to find a new fishing buddy.\nI used to go fishing with Uncle &lbrace;npc.4206&rbrace;.
 He cared more about the size and weight of the catch, so fishing with him always felt weirdly competitive...]
-1752150768703946 -->|Musashi's childhood home?|1752150972573138[<b>Speaker 👉 Musashi:</b>
+1752150768703946 -->|&lbrace;npc.4203&rbrace;'s childhood home?|1752150972573138[<b>Speaker 👉 Musashi:</b>
 \nAhem, I don't think we need to talk about that.
-I'm just happy to find a new fishing buddy.\nI used to go fishing with Uncle Torleone.
+I'm just happy to find a new fishing buddy.\nI used to go fishing with Uncle &lbrace;npc.4206&rbrace;.
 He cared more about the size and weight of the catch, so fishing with him always felt weirdly competitive...]
 1752150972573138 -->|Actually, I do care about the catch.|1752151514554843[<b>Speaker 👉 Musashi:</b>
-\nLooks like you're as competitive as Uncle Torleone!
+\nLooks like you're as competitive as Uncle &lbrace;npc.4206&rbrace;!
 Haha, you'll get along well with him.
 But sometimes you gotta relax and live in the moment.]
 1752150972573138 -->|I don't really care about the outcome…|1752151483876826[<b>Speaker 👉 Musashi:</b>